bibleexchange/courses/church-history/en/300_imperial-church/imperial-church.md

-# Three: The Imperial Church (AD 313—476)
+# Three: The Imperial Church (AD 313–476)

 From the Edict of Constantine to the Fall of Rome.

 ## Mixture and Pergamos

 _Pergamos_ means "married."
 The church was infiltrated by paganism, and became married to the world (Rev. 2:12—17).
-This infiltration of paganism would be the beginning of what would become the Roman Catholic Church.

-### "Dwellest where satan's seat is" (v.
-13)

-The Emperor's throne was in Rome.
-The popes would rule out of Rome.
-The popes sat in satan's seat of authority to rule the Roman Catholic Church.
-The word _imperial_ means "autocratic rule," which is a ruler with absolute power or authority.
+Church and state were also joined together.

 ### The doctrine of Balaam (v.
 14)

 Balaam cast a stumbling block before Israel.
 He gave council to entice Israel to sin (Num.
-31:1).
+31:16).
 The Scripture refers to him teaching Israel to eat things sacrificed to idols and to commit fornication.
 This Scripture is describing the events that would take place in the Imperial Church period.
 Balaam was already dead at the time when John received the Book of Revelation in AD 100.
 The Scripture is referring to the false doctrine spirit associated with Balaam that would be prevalent in this church period.
-The eating of things sacrificed to idols is in reference to the Roman Catholic wafer that was eaten by the Catholics and sacrificed each week in the mass.

 ### Doctrine of Nicolaitans (v.
 15)

-Remember, the word _Nicolaitanes_ means "to rule over the laity."
-This Scripture is in reference to the Romanist clergy who ruled harshly over the people.
+The Nicolaitans merged parts of Christianity with paganism.

 ## Constantine

 ### Constantine's Cross

-He battled Maxentius for the throne at theBattle of Milvan Bridge (AD 312).
-Constantine was outnumbered by the army ofMaxentius who also wanted the throne.
+He battled Maxentius for the throne at the Battle of Milvian Bridge (AD 312).
+Constantine was outnumbered by the army of Maxentius who also wanted the throne.
 The winner of this battle would be the next Emperor of Rome.
 Constantine claimed to have a vision of a cross, inscribed with the words, "In this sign conquer."
+The cross was the Greek letters _chi_ (Χ) and _rho_ (Ρ), which are the first two letters of the Greek word _Christos_ (ΧΡΙΣΤΟΣ), which is were we get our word "Christ."
 Constantine made this cross the symbol of his army, and had it placed on the shields of his men.
-Archaeological evidence shows us this cross was the Egyptian ankh which is a cross with a loop on top.
-The ankh is the symbol for the sun God Ra.
-Baal is the sun God that was worshiped in the O.T.
 Constantine won the battle and became the Emperor of Rome.
-He was used of the devil to combine Christianity with Baal worship.
-The cross he stood for was not the cross of Christianity, but the ankh of Baal worship.

-### Constantine made a profession of faith and a supposed conversion to Christianity
+### Constantine made a profession of faith and converted to Christianity

 Many Christian historians have doubted the sincerity of his profession.
-Constantine continued to worship the sun God under the guise of Christianity.
-This mixing of paganism with Christianity would later become Roman Catholicism.

 ### Edict of Toleration (Edict of Constantine) (AD 313)

 An _edict_ is an official decree or document.
 This edict granted freedom to all religions in the empire ending the Roman persecution of Christianity.
 It restored to Christians property that had been seized during Diocletian's reign.
-Satan changed his tactics from persecution to infiltration.

-### Constantine was the first historical pope

-Constantine took the title of Pontifex Maximus, which is still the official title of the pope today.
-Peter was not the first pope.
-Paul's greeting to the Roman Church does not mention Peter as being there in Rome (Romans 16:1—15).
-Don't you think if Peter was there leading the Roman Church as the Catholics claim he was that Paul would have made mention of him in his greeting to the Roman Church.
-The book of Acts places Peter in Jerusalem when the church began.
-Peter was at the council of Jerusalem in AD 48.
-He was in Jerusalem not Rome.

 ## Results of Toleration of the Church

 ### The persecution of Christians ended

-Many people were deceived, and accepted another gospel of compromise.
 Christianity that flourished under persecution became worldly under government acceptance.

 ### Churches seized during persecution were restored

 New churches were built.
 The Roman basilica became the pattern for elegant church buildings.
-The Basilica was a courtroom in the shape of a rectangle divided into isles by rows of pillars with a semi-circular platform at one end with seats for the officials.
-This is still the pattern today in theRoman Catholic Church.
+The basilica was a courtroom in the shape of a rectangle divided into isles by rows of pillars with a semi-circular platform at one end with seats for the officials.
+This is still the pattern today in the Roman Catholic Church.
 An example of this style of architecture is St. Peter's Basilica in Rome.

 ### The official sacrifices ceased